deadc0de6/i3altlayout/README.md

 # Contribution

-If you are having trouble installing or using dotdrop, open an issue.
+If you are having trouble installing or using i3altlayout, open an issue.

 If you want to contribute, feel free to do a PR (please follow PEP8).